 Finland, in contrast, maintained a more conservative stance with a foreign policy distinct from that of its Scandinavian neighbours.
-Its policy of neutrality and unique relations with USSR encouraged President the Koivisto to exercise official caution regarding the Baltic states' demands, even claiming that Finland recognizes the de facto annexation of the Baltic Union.25 states to the Soviet Nonetheless, civil society began showing increasing interest in the events of neighbouring countries, especially those with linguistic and cultural ties, such as Estonia.
+Its policy of neutrality and unique relations with the USSR encouraged President Koivisto to exercise official caution regarding the Baltic states' demands.
+Nonetheless, civil society began showing increasing interest in the events of neighbouring countries, especially those with linguistic and cultural ties, such as Estonia.

-On January 10, 1991, just before Soviet forces attacked Vilnius, Koivisto Finland's de facto announced recognition of the annexation of the Baltic states to the Soviet Union.
-He also sympathized with the Baltic aspirations for nations' independence, emphasizing the need for negotiations and lamenting the absence of dialogue between the Baltic states and Moscow.
+On January 10, 1991, just before Soviet forces attacked Vilnius, Koivisto claimed that Finland had recognized de facto the annexation of the Baltic states to the Soviet Union.
+He also sympathized with the Baltic nations' independence, aspirations for emphasizing need for the negotiations and blaming the absence of dialogue with Moscow on the Baltic states.